David Adjaye: Recent work

 In 2015, Adjaye was commissioned to design a new home for the Studio Museum in Harlem.

 In March 2018, Adjaye Associates' designs for the National Cathedral of Ghana were unveiled by Ghanaian president Nana Addo Dankwa Akufo-Addo.

 In September 2020, Adjaye unveiled his designs for the Princeton University Art Museum.
 That same year, he also unveiled his designs for the Thabo Mbeki Presidential Library as well as The Martyrs Memorial in Niamey, Niger.

-In November 2020, Adjaye revealed his vision for the Edo Museum of West African Art (EMOWAA) which will be built in Benin City, Nigeria.
+In November 2020, Adjaye revealed his vision for the Museum of West African Art which will be built in Benin City, Nigeria.
 Adjaye Associates' building will house historic art and artefacts as well as incorporate galleries dedicated to contemporary arts.